ricedust/ricedust.github.io/pages/about.md

 Hello,

 My name is Shane and I work under the handle **RICEDUST**.
-I'm a Software Engineering major pursuing a minor in Math as well as Digital Media Arts.
+I am currently majoring in Software Engineering, and pursuing a minor in Math as well as Digital Media Arts.

 I am a growing developer, artist, and musician who is interested in games as a medium for storytelling.
 I am always looking for ways to improve my craft and opportunities to architect compelling experiences.